-“I have handled a number of challenging projects in my position.
+“I have handled several challenging projects in my position.
 On one occasion I was tasked with coordinating and directing the preparation of the company’s budget.
-A week to the completion of the budget, the COVID-19 pandemic struck.
+A week after the completion of the budget, the COVID-19 pandemic struck.
 I was forced to make significant changes to the budget.

 I introduced wage cuts and reduced the budget of our departments.
-This is in order to release funds to deal with the pandemic.
-Also to lead by example I and other senior staff slashed our salaries to lead by example.
+This is to release funds to deal with the pandemic.
+Also, to lead by example, other senior staff and I slashed our salaries to lead by example.
 It worked well as the company took only a slight hit from the pandemic.

 14. How Do You Reduce Expenses in a Company?

-The other measure involves lowering financial expenditures, for instance through undertaking insurance cover with a cheap but effective insurer.
-Ensuring that depreciated assets are able to salvage at least some percentage of their value is also a key strategy.
+The other measure involves lowering financial expenditures, for instance, through undertaking insurance cover with a cheap but effective insurer.
+Ensuring that depreciated assets can salvage at least some percentage of their value is also a key strategy.

-Lastly maximizing employees’ skills ensuring they can perform a variety of duties which helps reduce the wage bill.”
+Lastly maximizing employees’ skills ensures they can perform a variety of duties which helps reduce the wage bill.”

 15. Highlight A Win-Win Situation You Successfully Negotiated In Your Previous Role?

-A win-win situation refers to an outcome after a bone of contention where everyone comes out satisfied.
-Highlight a situation in your career where you intervened and helped solve settled an issue between two or more aggrieved parties.
+A win-win situation is an outcome after a bone of contention where everyone comes out satisfied.
+Highlight a situation in your career where you intervened and helped solve or settled an issue between two or more aggrieved parties.

-“On one occasion in my career, there arose complaints from both the production department and sales department who were at loggerheads due to the budgetary allocations.
+“On one occasion in my career, there arose complaints from both the production and sales departments who were at loggerheads due to the budgetary allocations.
 I organized a meeting with the departmental chiefs to clear the air.

-In the meeting I explained to that in future budgets funds would be allocated in line with the general strategic plan adopted by the company.
+In the meeting, I explained that in future budgets, funds would be allocated in line with the general strategic plan adopted by the company.
 They understood my point and settled the matter.”

 16. Tell Us How You Go About Persuading Others To Your Point Of View.

-“I always believe as a leader you ought to have great communication skills and ability to express your ideas in a clear and effective manner.
+“I always believe as a leader you ought to have great communication skills and the ability to express your ideas clearly and effectively.
 I often view confidence as a key attribute when expressing myself.
-The ideas should also be logical and backed by facts in order to be appealing to your audience.
-Also building confidence in your colleagues is also a key step in ensuring they buy into your ideas.”
+The ideas should also be logical and backed by facts to be appealing to your audience.
+Also building confidence in your colleagues is a key step in ensuring they buy into your ideas.”